 The Colorado Health Foundation: Our Story

-The nonprofit partner in the joint venture, HealthONE, begins doing business as HealthONE Alliance – an organization committed to improving the health of Coloradans through graduate medical education, medical research, philanthropy and community programs.
+The nonprofit partner in the joint venture, HealthONE, began doing business as HealthONE Alliance – an organization committed to improving the health of Coloradans through GME, medical research, philanthropy and community programs.

 The for-profit company, HCA (or Hospital Corporation of America, based in Nashville, Tenn.), entered into a joint venture with the nonprofit HealthONE hospital system.
 Columbia contributed three Denver-area hospitals to the joint venture: North Suburban, Aurora Regional and Rose Medical Center.
 HealthONE contributed Presbyterian/St. Luke’s Medical Center, Swedish Medical Center, Aurora Presbyterian Hospital and various other medical facilities to the joint venture.
 As a result of the joint venture, HCA-HealthONE became the largest health care provider in the Denver area.